kpshek/mm2pwd/README.md

     $ ./mm2pwd.rb

-Without an modification, this will generate a password in which Mega Man has all 4 E-Tanks and has defeated all 8 bosses.
+Without any modification, this will generate a password in which Mega Man has all 4 E-Tanks and has defeated all 8 bosses.
 If you want to modify this, simply change the values in the initialize method.

 ## License ##